OpenBB-finance/OpenBB/openbb_terminal/API_README.md

-THe basic method optimized for *variance*.
+THe basic method was optimized for *variance*.
 The extended method increases the period of historical data, optimizes for conditional Value at Risk and has a lower risk aversion.

 ```openbb.portfolio.po.plot(data=data_returns_hrp,weights=weights_hrp,pie=True)```